-act matter.
-3 credits (3 Lec.)
+HUM 1033 Local Community Heritage 3 credits (3 lec.)

-histories, and recorded histories filtered by theory of race, class, and gender.
+A survey course focusing upon local and regional (Ozark and Delta) cultural customs, heritage, and tradition through the use of folklore, photography as a research method, oral histories, and recorded histories filtered by theory of race, class, and gender.
 Students will research various community cultural topics through interviews, which include but are not limited to the following: food ways, rites of passage, superstitions, and living by the "signs of the Zodiac."
 Students will then write their research in formal essays.
 This course serves as an elective for students completing the Associate of Arts degree.
 It is also a college transfer course.